 Chaired by International Youth Foundation

 How do we effectively remove barriers restricting young women to fields with a lower earning potential?
-In this interactive session, participants will experience being part of a girls' focus group to identify key decision points, norms and gatekeepers while also hearing from NGOs and the private sector about scalable approaches to achieve this goal and shift norms about women's work.
-Based on a systems change program from Guadalajara, Mexico, participants will learn about a new tool to identify young women's perceptions of expectations, norms and barriers as they start making economic decisions.
+In this interactive session, participants experienced being part of a girls' focus group to identify key decision points, norms and gatekeepers while also hearing from NGOs and the private sector about scalable approaches to achieve this goal and shift norms about women's work.
+Based on a systems change program from Guadalajara, Mexico, participants learned about a new tool to identify young women's perceptions of expectations, norms and barriers as they start making economic decisions.

 Breaking Barriers: A Transformative Approach for Young Female Entrepreneurs